AlvinChin1608/day50_100/README.md

 - Selenium WebDriver
 - Chrome WebDriver (ChromeDriver)

+## Setup
+- Clone the repository.
+- Set up environment variables for Tinder and Google credentials in a .env file.

 ## Notes
 - This project is for educational purposes and should be used responsibly.
 - Adjust the script's behaviour and timings based on Tinder's usage guidelines to avoid account limitations.